Healthy fats: Why they are important and which ones you should eat

 Unsaturated fats are considered the "good" fats because they help lower cholesterol and protect the heart.
 They are divided into two categories:

-• Monounsaturated fats: These fats are found in olive oil, avocados, nuts and seeds.
+• Monounsaturated fats: These fats are found in olive oil, avocados, nuts, and seeds.
 They can help lower "bad" LDL cholesterol while increasing "good" HDL cholesterol.

 2. Saturated fats: Enjoy in moderation